Photo: Defense has been the key to the Belmont High Girls’ league championship.

 Girls’ Unbeaten Run Continues As Marauders Secure Crown

-On Friday night, the Belmont High Girls’ Basketball team played like a number 1 team.
+On Friday night, the Belmont High Girls’ Basketball team played like a number one team.

-In its first game since being selected the top squad in the Boston Globe Top 20 girls’ basketball poll, the 16-0 Marauders showed its dominance against its toughest league opponent, Reading Memorial, beating the Rockets, 51-39, to win the Middlesex League, Liberty Divison title.
+In its first game since being selected the top squad in the Boston Globe Top 20 girls’ basketball poll, the 16-0 Marauders showed its dominance against its toughest league opponent, Reading Memorial, beating the Rockets, 51-39, to win the Middlesex League Liberty Division title.

 “It feels amazing,” said senior center Ella Gagnon on achieve the championship at home.